 What I learned that day has remained true, putting your feet in is still the hardest part.
 The cold water literally takes your breath away but you get it back.
 As I head into perimenopause, the benefits of open water swimming are amazing.

-As we head into autumn and winter, I am looking forward to swimming as part of my exercise and mental health mix.
+I now really look forward to cold water swimming as part of my exercise and mental health mix.
 Even though swimming for me has always been more of a mental health exercise than a physical or endurance one, I have become noticeably fitter and faster in the water.
 More recently, I have overcome my small fear of swimming in the sea and I’ve been lucky enough to expand my swimming repertoire in Kent, Devon and Wales.
 I hope to spend the coming months exploring new rivers and beaches.

 For me, outdoor swimming is here to stay.
 My experience is that there isn’t a single symptom of perimenopause that outdoor swimming doesn’t soothe.
 I don’t think I could ask for more.”

-If you’re looking to start outdoor swimming, either to relieve symptoms of perimenopause or for any of its other myriad of benefits, but aren’t sure if you’re ready to take the plunge (sorry), here’s my starter for ten:
+Interested?
+If you’re looking to start outdoor swimming, either to relieve symptoms of perimenopause or for any of its other benefits, here’s Gayle’s advice:

 - Find your local community.
 Look for other like-minded peeps – Instagram and Facebook are great for finding out who is swimming near you and where.